awell-health/awell-extensions/extensions/healthie/README.md

 ## Get metric entry

 Retrieve the most recent metric entry from a given `category`.

 ## Create metric entry

 Create a metric entry for a patient in Healthie.

+# Search appointments

+Search for appointments in Healthie.